What are the differences between scholarships, grants, and fellowships?

 Who can I reach out to for support during the application process?

-Feel free to request an appointment with Dan Olson-Bang (Handshake) for support during the application process!
+Feel free to request an appointment with Dan Olson-Bang for support during the application process!
 We would love to help you seize these opportunities and take the next step in your professional journey.